 - Please delay visitation if you are ill; people with symptoms of an illness will not be allowed to visit the mother or child.

-- Brothers/Sisters of the newborn will be allowed to visit; no other children are allowed to visit the Obstetrics unit.
+- Brothers/Sisters of the newborn will be allowed to visit; no other children 12 and under are allowed to visit the Obstetrics unit.

 - Please wash your hands before entering patient rooms and after exiting.

 Our Health Information Management (H.I.M.) department, formerly called Medical Records, is responsible for submitting information to the Kansas Department of Health and Environment’s Office of Vital Statistics on births.